xemilk/CTkCounterBox/README.md

 | `limit`       | Get or set the absolute value limit                 |
 | `.increase()` | Increases the value (respects `limit`)              |
 | `.decrease()` | Decreases the value (respects `signed` and `limit`) |

-## License

-📄 License

-This project is licensed under the Creative Commons Zero v1.0 Universal (CC0 1.0) license.

-You are free to use, modify, distribute, and include this widget in any personal or commercial project.